MadBomber/prompt_manager/README.md

 ##### Executing Directives

-The `prompt_manager` gem only collects directives.
-Executing those directives is left up to some down stream process.
+The `prompt_manager` gem provides a basic DirectiveProcessor class that handles the `//include` directive (aliased as `//import`), which adds the contents of a file to the prompt with loop protection to prevent circular includes.

+Additionally, you can extend with your own directives or downstream processes.
 Here are some ideas on how directives could be used in prompt downstream process:

 - "//model gpt-5" could be used to set the LLM model to be used for a specific prompt.
 - "//backend mods" could be used to set the backend prompt processor on the command line to be the `mods` utility.
-- "//include path_to_file" could be used to add the contents of a file to the prompt.
 - "//chat" could be used to send the prompts and then start up a chat session about the prompt and its response.

 Its all up to how your application wants to support directives or not.